 Losing interest in hobbies or activities they once found fun and enjoyed may be a sign that they need help getting motivated.
 Maybe they want to try something different.
 Or maybe something happened with the activity that made them not want to do it anymore.

 You may need to do some investigating to find out the real cause.
 Then, you can help them fix it and get back to doing the things they love.

 Having a caretaker work with your family can help bring out the sociability in them.
 Finding what works best for you is our job.

 If the senior has animals, and stops taking care of them, it may be a sign that they need help with it.

 Maybe they do not have the strength to clean the cat litter box and pour in new litter.
 Or, maybe they do not have the ability to take their dog out for a walk.

-These are things that can be done for them, if they choose to have in home care.
+These are things that can be done for them, if they choose to have senior home care.

 Recognizing the need for help for seniors in their homes is critical in establishing a quality of life.